Army vs. UMass NCAA Football Odds, Plays and Insights | November 20, 2021

 UMass Stats and Trends

-- This season, the Minutemen have one ATS win in two games as an underdog of 37 points or more.
+- The Minutemen have covered the spread once this season when underdogs by 37 points or more (in two chances).

-- UMass' games this year have hit the over on six of 10 set point totals (60%).
+- UMass' games this year have gone over the point total in 60% of its opportunities (six times in 10 games with a set point total).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.